 Little 5 Points is a funky commercial district full of restaurants, bars, unique shops and nightlife venues near the Inman Park MARTA station on the blue and green rail lines.
 Don’t miss the neighborhood’s annual Halloween Festival and Parade, soccer games at the Brewhouse Cafe, a show at Variety Playhouse or a burger at The Vortex Bar & Grill.

-RIDER ALERT: The north side of the Inman Park MARTA station is closed until March 2019.
+RIDER ALERT: The north side of the Inman Park MARTA station that is near the neighborhood is closed until March 2019.
 Use the Reynoldstown station exit and walk to Moreland Avenue to reach Little 5 until then.
-You can also connect with bus 102 at the Candler Park or North Avenue MARTA stations (free to ride the bus if connecting from a train).
-Walking map:
+You can transfer for free to bus 6 at the station as well for a short ride to Euclid Avenue.
+If walking, here’s a map:

 Things to Know